Glought/S.O.S.D.C/README.md

 Reverse Text Order:Reverses the text order in text file.Off:"Message:Count" On:"Count:Message".Default:Off

-Don't Change hotkey:Check this when you don't want the hotkey changed.Uncheck when you want to change the hotkey.
+Lock Icon:Click to unlock when you want to change the hotkey.Unlocked on first use of S.O.S.D.C.
+Will be locked when apply or cancel is clicked.

 Current HotKey:Sates the current hotkey.